apache/jmeter/README.md

 *  Java Interpreter:

-    A fully compliant Java 8 (or later) Runtime Environment is required for Apache JMeter to execute.
+    A fully compliant Java 8 Runtime Environment is required for Apache JMeter to execute.
 A JDK with keytool utility is better suited for Recording HTTPS websites.
+    Java 9 is not yet supported as of version 3.3.

 *  Optional jars: